VVS1 vs. VVS2 Diamonds: Which One is Truly Flawless for Your Ring?

 It might be a beautiful setting for a VVS1 diamond.
 Filigree's intricate patterns can give the ring a touch of classic beauty.
 This style typically contains detailed craftsmanship that frames and highlights a single diamond.

 The VVS1 diamond's slight inclusions will not detract from its overall beauty, but their great clarity can be showcased in the filigree setting.
-The timeless elegance of the diamond is complemented by the classic design.
+The classic design complements the diamond's timeless elegance.
 Those who value elaborate artistry and seek a ring with individuality and sentimental flair will adore this design.

 Bezel Setting